Last summer I tried gardening for the very first time. Armed with recycled

 And here is how she reacted to being watered!

-Notice how she records and
+Notice how she records and updates the last

-won’t forgive you for forgetting to water her!
+and how she won’t forgive you for forgetting to water her!

 Reflections and Future Opportunities